harrisonkwhite/kaozeth/README.md

 Building and running this project has been tested on Linux and Windows.

-Make sure to clone the repository **recursively**, then build using CMake:
+Make sure to clone the repository **recursively** with `git clone --recursive https://github.com/harrisonkwhite/terraria_clone.git`.

+> **Note:** If the repository was cloned non-recursively before, just run `git submodule update --init --recursive` to clone the necessary submodules.

+Then go into the repository root and build with CMake:

 ```
 mkdir build